Files / United States

 11. Continuity of Military Aid and Outlook on Relations with Russia

-12. Statement on Ukraine's Judicial Independence and Investigative Stance
+12. Statement on Judicial Independence and Investigative Stance in Ukraine

 Document Introduction

-This report is based on the official transcript of the bilateral meeting between U.S. President Donald Trump and Ukrainian President Volodymyr Zelenskyy in New York in September 2019.
-The meeting occurred during a period of high sensitivity in bilateral relations due to military aid, anti-corruption investigations, and U.S. domestic political struggles.
+This report is based on the official transcript of the bilateral meeting between U.S. President Donald Trump and Ukrainian President Volodymyr Zelenskyy held in New York in September 2019.
+This meeting occurred during a period of heightened sensitivity in bilateral relations due to military aid, anti-corruption investigations, and U.S. domestic political struggles.
 The dialogue directly touched upon the core controversies that subsequently triggered the U.S. congressional impeachment inquiry.
-The report aims to provide professionals with an unvarnished analysis of the raw dialogue, revealing the strategic intentions, interaction patterns, and potential policy differences behind the leaders' public statements.
+The report aims to provide professionals with an analysis of the unvarnished, original conversation, revealing the strategic intent, interaction patterns, and potential policy divergences behind the leaders' public statements.

-The opening of the meeting showcased Trump's high praise for Zelenskyy personally and his anti-corruption agenda, while Trump emphasized the strong performance of the U.S. economy, attempting to establish U.S. dominance in the bilateral relationship.
+The meeting's opening showcased Trump's high praise for Zelenskyy personally and his anti-corruption agenda, while Trump emphasized the strong performance of the U.S. economy, attempting to establish U.S. dominance in the bilateral relationship.
 Zelenskyy skillfully employed personal diplomacy, directly inviting Trump to visit Ukraine and thanking the U.S. for its support in the security sphere.
-The core of the dialogue quickly shifted to the armed conflict in eastern Ukraine and the Crimea issue.
-Zelenskyy clearly prioritized the "reclamation" of Crimea and the Donbas region, while Trump attributed the "loss" of Crimea to the previous U.S. administration and implied that the key to resolving the issue lay in European countries (particularly Germany and France) taking on more aid responsibility, rather than the U.S. bearing the burden alone.
+The core of the dialogue quickly turned to the armed conflict in eastern Ukraine and the Crimea issue.
+Zelenskyy clearly prioritized the recapture of Crimea and the Donbas region, while Trump attributed the loss of Crimea to the previous U.S. administration and implied that the key to resolving the issue lay in European countries (particularly Germany and France) taking on more responsibility for aid, rather than the U.S. bearing the burden alone.

 Economic and security issues were closely intertwined.
 Trump praised Ukrainian talent and advocated for expanded bilateral trade.
-Zelenskyy emphasized that Ukraine sought "real support" not just "help," and highlighted his new government's rapid reforms, such as establishing an anti-corruption court, aimed at creating a business environment conducive to attracting investment.
+Zelenskyy emphasized that Ukraine sought genuine support, not just assistance, and highlighted his new government's rapid reforms, such as establishing an anti-corruption court, aimed at creating a business environment conducive to attracting investment.
 Trump repeatedly stressed that eradicating corruption was a key prerequisite for Ukraine to realize its potential and gain international support.

-The latter part of the meeting, prompted by media questions, focused on the most sensitive political issue at the time.
-A reporter directly asked Zelenskyy if he felt any pressure from Trump to investigate his potential 2020 election opponent, Joe Biden, and his son, Hunter Biden.
+The latter part of the meeting focused on the most sensitive political issue of the time due to media questioning.
+A reporter directly asked Zelenskyy if he felt pressure from Trump to investigate his potential 2020 election opponent, Joe Biden, and his son, Hunter Biden.
 Zelenskyy denied this, emphasizing the call was normal and no one pressured him.
-Trump immediately echoed "no pressure," but then proceeded to voluntarily and publicly detail allegations that the Biden family's business activities in Ukraine and China involved "massive corruption," providing specific monetary figures.
-This created a subtle link with his earlier public encouragement for Zelenskyy to pursue "anti-corruption" efforts.
+Trump immediately concurred that there was no pressure but then proactively and in detail publicly alleged that the Biden family's business activities in Ukraine and China involved large-scale corruption, providing specific monetary details.
+This formed a subtle connection with his earlier public encouragement for Zelenskyy to pursue anti-corruption efforts.

-This analytical report posits that this meeting transcript is a valuable primary text for studying interactions between major and minor powers in asymmetric alliances, how domestic politics profoundly influences foreign policy agendas, and the tension between leaders' public narratives and underlying transactions.
-It provides crucial first-hand context for understanding the state of U.S.-Ukraine relations at the time, Trump's diplomatic modus operandi, and the development of subsequent major political events.
+This analytical report posits that this meeting transcript is a valuable primary text for studying interactions between major and minor powers in an asymmetric alliance, how domestic politics profoundly influences foreign policy agendas, and the tension between leaders' public narratives and potential transactions.
+It provides crucial first-hand context for understanding the state of U.S.-Ukraine relations at the time, Trump's foreign policy style, and the development trajectory of subsequent major political events.